 We recommend the following for running PundiX:

-To see a on how to setup and deploy it on the cloud.
+To see a quick cloud setup on how to setup and deploy it on the cloud.

 Install build requirements